 As we know, in event planning, it’s not always what you know but who you know.
 And starting over in a new city can be scary and fear can often hold us back from volunteering at a new organization or putting ourselves out there to meet new clients.

-Despite our biggest wishes, prospects and clients aren’t going to fall into our lap when we move to a new city.
+Despite our biggest hopes, clients aren’t going to fall in our lap when we move to a new city.
 You need to get out there and hustle.

 Here’s what Jennifer said about her move to Austin…

 Start Before You’re Ready